JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ```

-Since TeamCity 2017.2 you could explicitly specify build steps with parameters:
+Since TeamCity 2017.2, you can explicitly specify build steps with parameters:

 ```Kotlin